 ‘Mummy Make Over’

-This is a term given to surgery of breast and abdomen following pregnancy.
-It is a commonly performed procedure for mothers seeking to regain much of their pre-pregnancy physique or to improve their self-image.
-The physical tell tales of pregnancy can be addressed with surgery with great success.
+Physical signs of pregnancy such as sagging breasts and/or tummy can be rectified using this procedure.
 The breasts may be lifted or augmented with an implant, or indeed both lifted and augmented.
 The abdominal tissues can be brought back into shape with an abdominoplasty procedure (tummy tuck), with or without liposculpture, or a simpler mini-abdominoplasty.

-Equally, the abdominal tissues respond with extraordinary resilience to pregnancy.
-This volume expansion over what is a relatively short time period may result not only in weight changes, but also subsequent accumulation of subcutaneous fat deposits.
+Equally, the abdominal tissues respond with extraordinary resilience during pregnancy.
+The expansion of a pregnant woman’s belly over what is a relatively short time period may result not only in weight changes, but also subsequent accumulation of fat deposits.
 Furthermore, redundant skin of the abdominal wall after childbirth may not, despite the inherent elasticity of the skin, return to its previous taut state.
-‘Stretch marks’ are caused by microscopic rupture of a layer of collagen bundles under the skin, revealing the underlying vessels.
+‘Stretch marks’ are caused by microscopic rupture of a layer of collagen and elastin bundles under the skin, revealing the underlying vessels.

-On the day of surgery you will be admitted to hospital, and Dr Farhadieh will see you along with our anaesthetist.
+On the day of your mummy makeover surgery, you will be admitted to hospital.
+Dr Farhadieh and our anaesthetist will see you, allowing you to ask any remaining questions you might have and completing our preoperative checklist.
 Surgical markings will be made just prior to surgery.
 It is a good idea to wear your preferred underwear so that the best incision sites can be chosen.
-Any remaining questions will be addressed prior to surgery.

 After surgery, you will be taken to the recovery area, where you will be monitored before returning to the ward.
-You will be placed in a compression garment, which will help to reduce swelling and make you feel more comfortable.
-Your drains will be removed sequentially and you will be encouraged to walk as soon as possible.
-A follow-up appointment will be arranged for 10–14 days after surgery.
+You will be placed in a compression garment, which helps to reduce swelling and makes the post-operative experience more comfortable.
+After this, the drains will be removed from the surgical areas and you will be encouraged to walk as soon as possible.
+A follow-up appointment will be arranged for 10–14 days after surgery, which is important for our medical team to check that you are healing properly.
 You will be able to resume most activities within a couple of weeks, except for strenuous activities that would place pressure on your abdominal wall.
-You will be able to resume all activities within 6–8 weeks.
+After 8 weeks, you will be able to begin all your regular activities as normal.

 As with all surgery there are inherent risks of complications.
-Luckily these do not happen often, but it is important for the surgeon to anticipate them and for the patient to be aware of them so that any early signs can be recognized.
-Dr Farhadieh will discuss all the details of the procedure and its possible complications with you.
-Postoperative bleeding, although not common, may happen from time to time; it will require a return to theatre.
-This is one of the reasons why admission to a hospital facility is Dr Farhadieh’s choice.
-It offers the safest and best-controlled environment for such surgery.
-All our implants are of highest quality and come with a lifetime guarantee.
+Luckily these do not happen often, but it is important for the surgeon to anticipate them and for the patient to be aware of them so that any early signs can be recognised.
+Dr Farhadieh will discuss all the details of the procedure and all its possible complications with you.
+Postoperative bleeding, although not common, may happen from time to time.
+If it does happen, it will require a return to theatre.
+This is one of the biggest reasons Dr Farhadieh chooses to have the surgery done in hospital, as it offers the safest and best-controlled environment if something were to go wrong.

 ‘Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.’